marcelmokos/protractor-starter/README.md

 #### Page object pattern and feature testing
 Another barrier is that there are no good examples of tests with page Object pattern.

-This project includes example which is testing single page app using Object pattern and feature testing.
+This project includes example which is testing single page app using Page Object pattern and feature testing.

 ```
 spec